chriscareycode/nagiostv-react/README.md

 Preparing the client settings file (optional)
 ------------
 By default, settings are saved to a browser cookie.
 If you want to save settings on the server, so all users of NagiosTV will get those settings, you need to create a client-settings.json file.
-NagiosTV will read this client-settings file when loading.
+We do not include this file in the NagiosTV release so it will not be overwritten when you upgrade.
+NagiosTV will read this client-settings file when the app loads.
 If you want the NagiosTV web interface to be able to save to this server configuration file for you, you will also want to set permissions on that file.
-In the example below, I set the file permission to 777, but you could optionally just give access to the "apache" ("www-data" on Debian/ubuntu) user.
-Change the www-data to your own apache user depending on Linux distro:
+In the example below, I show the two options below, first chown and second with chmod.
+Change the www-data to your own apache user, which is often different depending on white Linux distro you are running:

 ```console
 $ sudo touch client-settings.json